onfido/onfido-sdk-ui/test/README.md

 ```

 Tests can be run from the IDE directly or via maven.
 For running from the IDE just press the play button next to the
 test.
 A maven run can be triggered via `mvn verify`.
-In maven you can specify the tests to be included by the `it.test`
+In maven, you can specify the tests to be included by the `it.test`
 property, see this [documentation](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/single-test.html).

 # Write a test